top of page

 3.8 2021.8 DJI_0965_Camlet lr copy.jpeg

-• The Forum, HWA and many residents objected to the proposal in the 2021 consultation, as it is wrong to sacrifice valuable Green Belt when there are plenty of available 'brownfield' sites (= previously developed land) in more sustainable development locations.
+• The Forum, HWA and many residents objected to the proposal in the 2021 consultation, as it is wrong to sacrifice valuable Green Belt when there are available 'brownfield' sites (= previously developed land) in more sustainable development locations.

-• The proposals to build 9,000+ homes on current Green Belt land near us were insisted on by Labour Councillors, even though their position does not align with the London Plan or the government's proposals - the fields here are not 'brownfield' or of lower quality and visually less appealing ('grey belt'), nor are improvements to local infrastructure proposed.
+• The proposals to build 9,000+ homes on current Green Belt land near us were insisted on by Labour Councillors, even though their position does not align with the London Plan or the government's proposals - the fields here are not 'brownfield' or of lower quality and visually less appealing ('grey belt'), nor are improvements to local infrastructure planned.

 LP timetable Nov 24.png